Gman-Superfly/AKIRA/observability/DUALITY_METHODS.md

 ┌─────────────────────────────────────────────────────────────────────────┐
 │                                                                         │
 │  ENERGY:                                                                │
-│  HOW MUCH is happening — magnitudes, norms, intensities.               │ │  Like volume in music.
+│  HOW MUCH is happening, magnitudes, norms, intensities.                │ │  Like volume in music.
 Loud = something important.                     │ │                                                                         │
 │  GEOMETRY:                                                              │
-│  WHAT STRUCTURE exists — patterns, relationships, distances.           │
-│  Like harmony in music.
+│  WHAT STRUCTURE exists, patterns, relationships, distances.            │ │  Like harmony in music.
 Structure = meaningful arrangement.            │ │                                                                         │
 │  THE ANALOGY:                                                           │